 Click here to download a witness statement template which is particularly helpful in assisting a litigant in person.
 However, those submitting a witness statement are free to draft their own statement but must remember to include a ‘Statement of Truth’.
 This is a statement which is signed by the author confirming that the facts written in the witness statement are true.
 Consult Practice Direction 17A for further information on ‘Statements of Truth’.

-The witness statement must be numbered and on single sides of A4 paper.
+The paragraphs and pages of the witness statement must be numbered and on single sides of A4 paper.

 Contempt of Court proceedings can be brought against someone if it transpires that they have lied in their witness statement.